Roopesht/peak.performance.guide/impl/step-by-step.md

    - Reasons.
    - Comments.
    - Continuation notes for restarting the task.
-3. Introduce a micro-reward system:
-   - Offer personalized rewards to build habits.

 ## Before 30 Minutes to Sleep
 1. Provide the list of tasks and ask the user to make